Submitty/submitty.github.io/_docs/sysadmin/installation.md

    However, for the version of PostgreSQL that comes with Ubuntu (16.04), you can use UNIX sockets and disable the ability to connect to the DB via TCP.
-The socket improves query responses minorly while disabling TCP can better secure your DB if you don't plan to connect to it (via localhost, IP, etc.).
-The socket by default is run at `/var/run/postgresql`.
+The socket improves query responses minorly while disabling TCP can better secure your DB if you don't plan to connect to it via localhost, IP, etc. The socket by default is run at `/var/run/postgresql`.
 To disable TCP, you will need to edit `/etc/postgresql/9.5/main/pg_hba.conf` and disable all the lines that start with `host` and `hostssl`.
 You will also have to modify `/usr/local/submitty/.setup/INSTALL_SUBMITTY.sh` and